AbdulHayeefk/AbdulHayeefk/README.md

-- 👋 Hi, I’m @AbdulHayeefk
+- 👋 Hi, I’m Abdul Hayee.
-- 🌱 I’m currently Working as a Seniour Software Engineer ...
+- 🌱 Currently working as a Principal Software Engineer.
-- 💞️ I’m looking to collaborate on UnityGame Development...
+- 🎯🎮 Looking to collaborate on Unity game development and game design.
-- 📫 How to reach me ...
+- 📫 Reach me at abdulhayeefk90@gmail.com.

 <!---
 AbdulHayeefk/AbdulHayeefk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.